TanmayArya23/Kidney-Stone-Prediction/README.md

-# 🧠 Kidney Stone Prediction Web App
+# 🧠 Kidney Stone Prediction using ML and Deep Learning with Model Deployment on Web using Streamlit Cloud

 ## 🔍 Overview